MicrosoftDocs/windows-dev-docs/hub/apps/design/devices/index.md

 ## Tablets and 2-in-1s

 Ultra-portable tablet computers are equipped with touchscreens, cameras, microphones, and accelerometers.
-Tablet screen sizes usually range from 7” to 13.3”.
+Tablet screen sizes usually range from 7" to 13.3".
 2-in-1 devices can act like either a tablet or a laptop with a keyboard and mouse, depending on the configuration (usually involving folding the screen back or tilting it upright).

 Screen sizes
-- 7” to 13.3” for tablet
+- 7" to 13.3" for tablet
 - 13.3" and greater for 2-in-1

 ![a tablet device](images/device-primer/device-primer-tablet.png)

 Typical usage
 -   About 80% of tablet use is by the owner, with the other 20% being shared use.
--   It’s most commonly used at home as a companion device while watching TV.
+-   It's most commonly used at home as a companion device while watching TV.
--   It’s used for longer periods than phones and phablets.
+-   It's used for longer periods than phones and phablets.
 -   Text is entered in short bursts.

 UI considerations